junseok-kim-ca/Customer-Shopping-Analysis/README.md

 # Questions

-### Target Audience:
+### Target Audience
 These questions are tailored for **marketing professionals, business analysts, and e-commerce strategists**, especially those working in the retail and fashion industries in the United States.
-Whether you're part of a large fashion retail chain or a boutique label, these questions are designed to help the businesses:

-- **Understand Customer Behavior:** Discover which product categories resonate most with your audience and how customer preferences shift over time.
-- **Optimize Revenue:** Analyze purchasing patterns such as the average order value and preferred payment methods to identify opportunities for various marketing tactics.
-- **Segment and Target:** Break down revenue and purchasing trends by customer demographics, season, and geographic regions to refine your marketing campaigns.
-- **Enhance Customer Satisfaction:** Evaluate how different factors, like shipping types, influence customer review ratings and overall satisfaction.

 By addressing these questions, businesses can build a data-driven strategy that not only enhances marketing tactics but also improves the overall customer experience.

 1. What is the most popular Item Category purchased by customers?
 2. What is the average Purchase Amount (USD)?
 3. Which payment option do customers prefer the most?
-4. What is the total revenue segmented by customer demographics, and season?
+4. What is the total revenue segmented by customer demographics and season?
 5. Which states contribute the highest total revenue, and how do these trends vary by item category?
 6. Do different Shipping Types influence the review ratings?
 What can this reveal about delivery performance and customer satisfaction?
-7. Which subscription status group yields the highest purchase amount, and do they exhibit different frequency of purchases or previous purchases patterns compared to non-subscribers?
+7. Which subscription status group yields the highest purchase amount, and do they exhibit different frequency of purchases or previous purchase patterns compared to non-subscribers?

 # ETL Process